MCUdude/MegaCoreX/megaavr/libraries/Comparator/README.md

 ## Comparator
-Class for interfacing with the built-in comparator. use the predefined objects `Comparator` or `Comparator0`.
+Class for interfacing with the built-in comparator.
+Use the predefined objects `Comparator` or `Comparator0`.

 ### input_p